GearsOfTesting/fordummies/README.md

-# fordummies
+# GOST for Dummies

-GOST for Dummies
+Work in progress